 Charging infrastructure in the US looking forward

 This will expand thresholds on the number of EVs manufacturers like Tesla and GM have surpassed to once again qualify for federal tax credits.
-This also includes plans to heavily expand EV charging infrastructure.

 As the number of electric vehicles undoubtedly grows in each state, some will be better prepared than others.
 States like California and Florida, for example, are implementing charging outlets step for step with the growing number of EV sales.

 Other states like Vermont and Massachusetts may not have the largest number of EVs within their state lines, but if they were to continue installing chargers at the same pace, they would easily stay ahead of the game on infrastructure.

 Other states like the Dakotas are not so well prepared.
 Sure, they don’t have as many EVs to worry about charging just yet, but the next decade will transform our vehicle landscape, and there will need to be resources in place to keep these vessels charged.

 Including DC, the US alone has over 1 million EVs registered and over 110,000 public chargers.
 Not bad, but there’s certainly room for growth.
 Especially since EVs still only account for roughly 1% of vehicles on US roads.